MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/spring-apps-multi-region-content.md

 - [Resource Groups](https://learn.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-portal) is a logical container for Azure resources.
 We use resource groups to organize everything related to this setup per region.
 As a naming convention, the setup also contains a short string for the region a component is deployed to so it easy to identify which region a component is running in.
 - [Virtual Network](https://learn.microsoft.com/azure/virtual-network/virtual-networks-overview) is the fundamental building block for your private network in Azure.
 This setup contains a virtual network per region you deploy this solution to.
 - [Private Endpoint](https://learn.microsoft.com/azure/private-link/private-endpoint-overview) is a network interface that uses a private IP address from your virtual network.
 This network interface connects you privately and securely to a service that's powered by Azure Private Link.
 By enabling a private endpoint, you're bringing the service into your virtual network.
 A private endpoint is used for the database and the Key Vault service.
-- [Managed Identity](https://learn.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) provide an automatically managed identity in Azure Active Directory for applications to use when connecting to resources that support Azure Active Directory (Azure AD) authentication.
+- [Managed Identity](https://learn.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) provides an automatically managed identity in Azure Active Directory (Azure AD) for applications to use when connecting to resources that support Azure AD authentication.
 Applications can use managed identities to obtain Azure AD tokens without having to manage any credentials.
 Managed Identities are used for multiple interactions in this architecture, for instance between the Spring Apps service and the Key Vault.

 ## Alternatives

 ### Multi zone deployment

-For increasing the overall resilience and reliability of an application, setting up the application in multiple zones within the same region, can also be utilized.
+To increase the overall resilience and reliability of an application, you can also deploy the application to multiple [availability zones](https://learn.microsoft.com/azure/availability-zones/az-overview#availability-zones) within the same region.
 In this case, the application gets deployed in one region, however the multiple zones guarantee the application workload is spread across physically separate locations within each Azure region that are tolerant to local failures.
 Azure availability zones are connected by a high-performance network with a round-trip latency of less than two ms. The added benefit would be that for data workloads you don't have to rely on asynchronous replication, which in most cases calls for extra design concerns.

 When deploying your workload to multiple zones, instead of multiple regions, take the following rules into account:
 - The region you're deploying to should support multiple zones.
 For a list of supported regions, you can check the [list of Azure regions that support availability zones](https://learn.microsoft.com/azure/availability-zones/az-overview#azure-regions-with-availability-zones).